Together, we are moving forward with a safe and effective cleanup at Santa Susana, preserving it for future generations as open space.

-Boeing agreed to the comprehensive framework developed by the California Environmental Protection Agency (Cal EPA) to implement a clear and accelerated plan for a stringent cleanup of the former Santa Susana Field Laboratory (SSFL) site.
-SSFL, a former rocket engine testing and energy research facility, sits within a key habitat linkage connecting California’s coast with inland mountain ranges.
+Together, we are moving forward with a safe and effective cleanup at the former Santa Susana Field Laboratory (Santa Susana), preserving it for future generations as open space.
+Santa Susana is a former rocket engine testing and energy research facility that sits within a key habitat linkage connecting California’s coast with inland mountain ranges.
 It is home to abundant wildlife, rare plant species, and Native American cultural resources.

+Boeing agreed to the comprehensive framework developed by the California Environmental Protection Agency (Cal EPA) to implement a clear and accelerated plan for the stringent cleanup of Santa Susana.
 The cleanup framework protects the important biological and cultural resources at the site, which will never be developed under a conservation easement.
 It also reflects Boeing’s deep commitment to safety, sustainability, and the communities where we live and work.
+We surveyed thousands of community members who live closest to the site and the survey results indicate overwhelming support for our Agreement with the State, with 87% of respondents voicing affirmative support.

 Restoration efforts are underway — we hope you will follow our progress as the cleanup and restoration move forward.